 The public debt is distributed between 62.24% in national currency and 37.75% in foreign currencies.

 Economists agree that the problem is not the number of public debt, but rather its ratio to the gross domestic product.
 According to the latest figures published by the Ministry of Finance, which set the total output at 55 billion US dollars, the ratio of public debt to GDP exceeded 170%, but this year with A GDP that will not exceed US$18.7 billion, according to IMF estimates.

 The public debt-to-GDP ratio will rise to 513%, but this ratio, in light of the deterioration of the Lebanese currency against the dollar, becomes theoretical and subject to change from hour to hour.
-Today, with a dollar equivalent to 17,000 Lebanese pounds, the actual ratio of public debt to GDP expected by the International Monetary Fund is 53.47%.
+P today, under the shadow of the equivalent of $ 17,000 Lebanese pounds, the actual ratio of public debt to GDP is expected by the International Monetary Fund is 53.47%.